csc-training/sscc-qc-basic/tutorial2/README.md

 for both Puhti and Mahti and for some typical different more detailed use cases.

 To be used in the Spring School 2023, please use the template below.
-Open a new file (e.g. `jobscript.sh`)in the directory where you have the TURBOMOLE input files, paste the below template there and edit to match your needs.
+Open a new file (e.g. `jobscript.sh`) with some editor (e.g. `nano`)in the directory where you have the TURBOMOLE input files, paste the below template and edit to match your needs.

 ```bash
 #!/bin/bash